 Milk is an important source for MFGM.
 Now that MFGM fraction can be extracted 11, MFGM Complex can be included in growing-up milk formula.
 That means growing up children can have the brain and immunity development benefits of MFGM with formula milk.

-Now that we’ve answered what MFGM is and where it can be found, let’s take a closer look at what MFGM does for your child.
+Now that we’ve answered the question of what is MFGM and where it can be found, let’s take a closer look at what MFGM does for your child.

 MFGM components* produce brain chemicals called neurotransmitters which carry information from one brain cell to another 5,6.
 By helping brain cells to connect, they regulate mental abilities, emotions and mood 7.